 - The encrypted package reaches Alice.
 Now Alice can use her private key to decrypt the message correctly.

 At this point, Alice wants to send an answer.
 The second sequence describes the steps:

-- Alice using Bob’s public key crypts the message and sends it.
+- Alice uses Bob’s public key, crypts the message, and sends it.

 - The package travels encrypted on the net, the interceptor can see it, but can neither read nor modify it, even if he has the public keys of both, Bob and Alice.

 - The encrypted package reaches Bob, now Bob can use his private key to properly decrypt the message.

 The main advantage of asymmetric cryptography is the possibility to avoid sharing the key used to decrypt.
 In the symmetrical case, this had to be exchanged between the parts; now, the private key is not shared.
 So it remains secret, preventing an eavesdropper from trying to get hold of it and then decrypt messages.